ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ---
 ---
-## ⭐ Step 3: Configuring AWS Security Monitoring Services with Terraform
+## ⭐ Step 3: Configuring AWS Security Monitoring Services

 Finally, we are going to end this phase with configuring the following AWS security monitoring services that will generate logs for Splunk:
 - Guard Duty